Condylostylus leonardi

 Behavior

 Highly active and rarely stationary, making observation and photography difficult.
 Rapid, darting movements over leaves in sunny spots.
 Sensitive to disturbance and camera pre-flash, often fleeing before image capture.
-Males perform complex courtship dances using ornamented to display to females.
+Males perform complex courtship dances using ornamented front to display to females.

 Ecological Role